alpocnito/OptimizationChallenge/README.md

 ![table.png](OptimizationPictures/4.png)

 As you can see, ListPush and HashTablePush reduced their time.
-Comparing with old version of the program
+Comparing with old version of the program So we get

-WOW, from 12.19% of all time to 5.46%.
-### This means x2 optimization for function and 9% optimization for all code
+### 12% optimization for all code
-From 13.37 to 8.67.
-This means 35% optimization
+Thank you for reading.
+Is some mistakes occurs, please, let me know